Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 James 4:3 says, "You ask, and receive not, because you ask amiss, that you may consume it upon your lusts."
 That means you have the wrong motives for praying for something.

 You might be praying to satisfy your own selfish desires.
-When you pray for something think how it will glorify and honor God.
+When you pray for something, think about how it will glorify and honor God.
 You can expect an answer to your prayers if your motives are right.

 8. According to God's Will

 There is no need to pray for something that goes against the will of God.
-For instance, don't pray that God will give a wife to you that is married to someone else.
+For instance, don't pray that God will give a wife to you who is married to someone else.

 John 5:14-15 states, "And this it is the confidence that we have in him, that, if we ask anything according to his will, he hears us.
 And if we know that he hears us, whatsoever we ask, we know that we have the petitions that we desired of him."
 Those two verses clearly state that "if we ask anything according to the will of God, he hears us."